awsdocs/aws-lambda-developer-guide/doc_source/configuration-aliases.md

 1. Choose a function\.

 1. Verify that the function has at least two published versions\.
 To do this, choose **Qualifiers** and then choose **Versions** to display the list of versions\.
-If you need to create additional versions, follow the instructions in [AWS Lambda Function Versions](configuration-versions.md)\.
+If you need to create additional versions, follow the instructions in [AWS Lambda function versions](configuration-versions.md)\.

 1. On the **Actions** menu, choose **Create alias**\.